What to do when in heavy debt

 - Big spenders aren’t the only ones who end up with large debts.

-- It is essential to control your spending before it spirals out of control.
+- It is essential to keep a close watch on your spending before it spirals out of control.

 - Once you build your debt plan, remember to adopt the right budgeting and spending habits.

 Contrary to popular belief, racking up huge debts does not take much time or effort.
 A few months of reckless spending is all it takes to find yourself deep in debt, leaving you to deal with what can be a painfully long journey to recovery.